kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 # Lightning nodes Setup

 Once we installed all components and we have Litecoin and Bitcoin synced with their blockchains we can set up `lnd` processes.
-We are going to setup two processes that mimic two exchanges.
-We suggest to run each `lnd` process in its own terminal and use another terminal with lncli.
+We are going to setup two `lnd` processes for each exchange that we mimic (one for BTC and one for LTC).
 It will take the `lnd` processes some time to sync with the `btcd` and `ltcd` daemons.
-It is OK to setup the two `lnd`s in parallel.
+It is OK to setup the four `lnd`s in parallel.

+#

 ## Exchange A